peterjc/thapbi-pict/docs/examples/index.rst

     amenity woodlands in Britain. https://doi.org/10.7717/peerj.6931

-* :ref:`recycled_water` - An example where the defaults can be used, but ideally requires different primers and a custom database.
+* :ref:`recycled_water` - An example where the defaults can be used, but ideally requires different primer pair and a custom database.
 Based on:

     Redekar *et al.* (2019) Diversity of *Phytophthora*, *Pythium*, and *Phytopythium* species in recycled irrigation water in a container nursery. https://doi.org/10.1094/PBIOMES-10-18-0043-R

-* :ref:`fungal_mock` - An example with two markers requiring separate primers settings and databases, based on:
+* :ref:`fungal_mock` - An example with multiple markers (including two sequenced together) requiring separate primers settings and databases, based
+  on:

     Bakker (2018) A fungal mock community control for amplicon sequencing experiments. https://doi.org/10.1111/1755-0998.12760

-* :ref:`microalgal_mock` - An example with two markers requiring separate primers settings and databases, based on:
+* :ref:`microalgal_mock` - An example with two markers (sequenced separately) requiring separate primers settings and databases, based on:

     Bradley *et al.* (2016) Design and Evaluation of Illumina MiSeq-Compatible, 18S rRNA Gene-Specific Primers for Improved Characterization of Mixed Phototrophic Communities.
     https://doi.org/10.1128/AEM.01630-16

-* :ref:`great_lakes` - An example with two mitochondrial markers, with mock communities, where we focus on the minimum abundance threshold.
+* :ref:`great_lakes` - An example with two mitochondrial markers (sequenced separately), with mock communities, where we focus on the minimum abundance threshold.
 Based on:

     Klymus *et al.* (2017) Environmental DNA (eDNA) metabarcoding assays to detect invasive invertebrate species in the Great Lakes.